hubertsumarno/ISA-lab-hubert/4-verilog-mu0/readme.md

 - The three test-cases don't actually test all instructions.
 Try adding a test-case that tests any missed instructions.
     - This is propably the easiest task.
+    - I believe there is an inconsistency in the code, I believe that the instruction JGE should jump to the `instr_const` instead of the value in `acc` as proven by the contradiction in the disassembler.

 - Think through edge-cases, and try to add test-cases.
 The MIPS presented here contains one known edge-cast failure, and possibly other unknowns.
 Traditional problem edge cases include: